Students who achieve a semester GPA of 2.00 are considered to be in good standing.

 - persons in an emergency in order to protect the health or safety of students or other persons

 Within the college, only those staff members, individually or collectively, acting in students’ educational interests is allowed access to student educational records.
-These staff members include administrators, the registrar, financial aid personnel and academic personnel, all held within a need-to-know limitation.
+These staff members include administrators, the Enrollment Service, financial aid personnel and academic personnel, all held within a need-to-know limitation.

 At the discretion of the College, directory information may be provided in accordance with the provisions of the Family Educational Rights and Privacy Act.